 Prostate cancer is the most common cancer diagnosed among American men, accounting for nearly 200,000 new cancer cases in the United States each year.

-Prostate cancer tends to occur most commonly in men over the age of 50, and greater than 65% of all cases are diagnosed in men 65 years and older.
-The incidence of prostate cancer increases with age; the lifetime risk for the average American man is about one-in-six, but only 8% of men develop prostate cancer between the ages of 50 and 70 years.
-Well-established risk factors include older age, family history, and race (African Americans are at greater risk).
-Other potential risk factors thought to be associated prostate cancer include a Western diet high in saturated fat and obesity.
+Prostate cancer tends to occur most commonly in men over the age of 50, with a mean age at diagnosis of 66.
+The incidence of prostate cancer increases with age; the lifetime risk for the average American man is about one-in-nine.
+Well-established risk factors include older age, family history (esp. multiple first-degree male relatives diagnosed with prostate cancer at an early age), and race (African Americans and Caribbean men of African ancestry are at greater risk).
+Other potential risk factors thought to be associated with prostate cancer include a Western diet high in saturated fat and obesity.

-The face of prostate cancer has changed significantly over the past 2 decades.
-Largely due to the widespread use of prostate specific antigen (PSA), most prostate cancers are now diagnosed at an earlier stage and younger age compared to 20 years ago.
-Although prostate cancer deaths have decreased in recent years, PSA screening continues to be controversial.
-While not endorsed universally, the American Cancer Society and American Urologic Association recommend prostate cancer screening beginning at age 50 for most men and at 40 years of age for African American men and those with a family history.
+The face of prostate cancer has changed significantly over the past decades.
+Largely due to the widespread use of prostate specific antigen (PSA), most prostate cancers are now diagnosed at an earlier, more curable stage.
+Although prostate cancer deaths have decreased in recent years, PSA screening continues to be controversial with concerns of over-screening, over-detection and over-treatment of indolent tumors.
+Recently the American Urologic Association updated their recommendations on prostate cancer screening:

 Signs & Symptoms